Beverley Knight: 2011–2016: Theatre, Soul UK, and Soulsville

-2017–present: BK25, Sylvia, The Fifth Chapter, Sister Act and Marie & Rosetta
+2017–2024: BK25, Sylvia, The Fifth Chapter, Sister Act

 Knight was one of the guest artists at a BBC Prom in 2017, celebrating the soul music of Stax Records.
 Alongside host Jools Holland, his Orchestra, James Morrison, Ruby Turner and Sir Tom Jones, the show also featured some of Stax's greatest living artists (William Bell, Booker T. Jones, Steve Cropper, Sam Moore and Eddie Floyd).
 Knight performed five times during the concert: "Sweet Soul Music" (with Jones and Morrison and again with the whole ensemble), "B-A-B-Y", duetted with Bell on "Private Number" and Moore on "Hold On, I'm Comin'".

 In 2017, Knight teamed up with British singer Cassidy Janson and American actress Amber Riley to form a musical theatre supergroup, known collectively as the "Leading Ladies".
 Their debut album, Songs from the Stage, was released on 17 November 2017 and features covers songs from Cats, Beautiful and Rent among others.

 In 2019, Knight was announced to star as Faye Treadwell, the manager of The Drifters, in the new West End-bound musical The Drifters Girl.
 Due to the COVID-19 pandemic, the production received a delayed opening at the Garrick Theatre in November 2021, following a limited run at the Theatre Royal, Newcastle.
 She received her second Olivier Award nomination for Best Actress in a Musical in 2022.